 ** Excel file can be easily exported as comma separated / delimited file (csv) by File-Save As option to load data.

-1. A simple comma-saperated file with column header:
+1. How to load simple comma-saperated file with column header in MySQL

 col-1 col-2 col-3